CyVerse-learning-materials/cacao-uarizona-its2024/docs/cacao/cacao.md

 ![](../assets/cacao/cacao-aws-deployment.png)

-From here, you can click on the icons on the right to access a Web Shell or a Web Desktop (for certain images).
-You can also pause, shelve, or delete the deployment from here.
-Try opening the Web Shell, which will bring you to a command line inside your running VM.
+From here, you can click on the icons on the right to access a Web Shell.

+### Delete Your Deployment

+Click on the Delete icon in either the Deployment List or Deployment Details